Are you a tenant dealing with a tenancy deposit issue?

 Deposit Not Protected

-Advice where a landlord failed to place your deposit into an approved tenancy deposit scheme within the required time limits.
+Advice where a landlord failed to place your deposit into an approved tenancy deposit scheme within the required legal time limits.

 Late Deposit Protection